dojot/docs/source/mqtt-tls.rst

 with *device ID (identifier)* ``a1998e`` for the dojot platform *host* ``localhost`` on *port* ``8000``.

 ..
-NOTE::  For more understanding about parameters above, check `CertReq - Parameters`_, and for
+NOTE::   For more details about the CertReq parameters, check
+            the `CertReq - Parameters`_ document.
-            see more details about this above process access `How to connect a device with the IoTAgent-VerneMQ with mutual TLS`_ and `CertReq`_
+            Other useful resources for this matter are the `How to connect a device with the IoTAgent-VerneMQ with mutual TLS`_ tutorial and the `CertReq`_ documentation.

 And in the end this tool will create the directories ``./ca`` and ``./cert_{DEVICE_ID}`` to store the certificates